 The Nerdd Hates CGI?

-I want to be clear, however.
+That’s not what I’m saying!
 I am not saying that using CGI is bad.
 Far from it!
 Some of my favorite films are chock full of CGI, and it doesn’t bother me at all.

 What I am saying, is that the lack of CG is rare lately in the large scale action movie genre.
 The inclusion of movies that do it themselves is vital to movies as an art form.
 That’s why I think the Mission: Impossible films hold up, even though its been 22 years since the first one.
 People come back to this series because they know they they are going to get authenticity that they don’t get from many of the big explosion films.
 And it’s always nice to get that variety.